epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 https://sbnarchive.psi.edu/pds3/near/NEAR_A_5_COLLECTED_MODELS_V1_0/data/msi/erosrgst.tab
 ``

-Each row describes a location with latitude, longitude (beware of the inversion), radius and extra parameters such as gravity, topographic slope, etc.
+Each row describes a location with latitude, longitude (beware of the inversion), radius and extra computed parameters such as gravity, topographic slope, etc.

 - Display the table in the Cube plot window, this time setting Coordinates = Polar, Lon = col2, Lat = col1 (in this order), Radius = col3.
 - In the Form tab, set Shading mode to Aux and Aux to col5 (topographic slope), then increase the Shape size.